LeadDyno: From Bumpy Road to Bigger, Better & Stronger

 Revamped reporting for the win

-Hahn spent a fair bit of time talking to customers and understanding why they were using LeadDyno and where they saw gaps.
-She also looked at churn reasons and learned the big reason people were leaving was because of the brand’s lack of reporting.
+The team spent a fair bit of time talking to customers and understanding why they were using LeadDyno and where they saw gaps.
+They also looked at churn reasons and learned the big reason people were leaving was because of the brand’s lack of reporting.

 So, last spring, the team started to overhaul its reporting.
-Hahn notes that previous teams seemed hesitant to show customers how their affiliate programs were doing in case they weren’t successful.
+Previous teams seemed hesitant to show customers how their affiliate programs were doing in case they weren’t successful.
 This made it almost impossible to see the impact an affiliate program was making on the bottom line.
-She spent a lot of time analyzing the data and noticed how well customer affiliate programs were performing.
+They spent a lot of time analyzing the data and noticed how well customer affiliate programs were performing.
 In 2022 alone, LeadDyno’s 2,000 or so customers made a whopping $131 million, directly driven from their affiliate programs.

-“We need to tell them what’s working and what’s not so they can improve and actually see the value that LeadDyno provides.
-This is done by improving visibility across all aspects of the affiliate program – whether it’s visitors, leads, customers, or purchases generated from the affiliates,” says Hahn.
+The LeadDyno team recognized that they need to tell customers what’s working and what’s not so they can improve and actually see the value that LeadDyno provides.
+They achieved that by improving visibility across all aspects of the affiliate program – including visitors, leads, customers, or purchases generated from the affiliates.

 The team is now in the final stage of collecting per-affiliate insights to give people better decision-point data.
 This means users can find out the impact they’re making including conversion rates and how many new customers they’re bringing in compared to repeat customers.
 These metrics will help them come up with informed plans around commissions.